 Jen Diehl’s dream was always to design for herself.
 She planned her dream wedding to fiancee Jason while designing for major design brands.
 This was the initial inspiration and after the couple returned from their honeymoon planning of the company began.
 Launching with items from their own wedding, they hit the Etsy scene in August 2010.

 Brooch Bouquets quickly became The Ritzy Rose's signature item and they brought a more fashion forward look to the current literal floral brooch bouquet trend.
 When Jen was introduced to The Junk Gypsies (the group designing country superstar Miranda Lambert’s wedding) through a few tweets, the real journey began.
 Miranda’s mother contacted Jen to design her bouquet from pieces from Miranda’s shower.
 Once the bouquet Jen made for Miranda Lambert was seen all over the press, the brooch bouquet trend and Ritzy Rose made their mark.
+Click here to see The Ritzy Rose in the news.

 Since receiving critical acclaim in the press The Ritzy Rose has designed hundreds of bride's bouquets.
 The Ritzy Rose continued to source vintage pieces, being one of the only bouquet brands to stick to this standard.
 Through their constant sourcing they began to add amazing pieces to their inventory, and this began the next transformation to their line.
 Moving from custom work to a full collection, they now stock headpieces, necklaces and belts.
 The Ritzy Rose also offers a smartly-curated Vintage Collection in both the flagship store and on Etsy.